dcunited001/te-xel-io/app/posts/2015-01-27-lean-kanban-and-anime.md

 This process allows the creators to respond to their *biggest, most passionate fans* **as the series is being conceptualized**.
 This means the writers can make subtle changes to their character development, to their scenearios, themes and plot lines as the series is being written.
 While this process is not exactly new -- much 18th century english literature was produced periodically -- in today's literature world it is best exemplified in anime.

-The Lean Startup drew inspiration from Kanban, a design/manufacturing methodology originally popularized in Japan.
+The Lean Startup drew inspiration from Kanban, a design & manufacturing methodology originally popularized in Japan.
 Companies would focus on getting products to market as quickly as possible and focus on **enabling a malleable production process**.
 This allowed Japanese hardware companies to vet products, measure market demand and remain agile.
 After I spent much time this summer watching anime, I thought more about their process and realized it closely resembled Kanban.

 This is very exciting.
 Just trust me.